arran4/discord-dl/README.md

 - ## Flags:
     - `--t=token`
         - Specify the token of your user agent.
-Prepend `Bot ` to the token for bot tokens.
+Prepend `Bot ` (case sensitive) to the token for bot tokens.
         - eg: `--t='Bot <token>'` or `--t=<token>`
     - `--channel=channel_id`
         - Mode that archives the specified channel ID